ibm-cloud-security/appid-serversdk-swift/README.md

 ### Summary

-This SDK provides Kitura Credentials plugins for protecting Web applications.
+This SDK provides Kitura Credentials plugins for protecting Web applications and API endpoints.

 When using WebAppKituraCredentialsPlugin the unauthenticated client will get HTTP 302 redirect to the login page hosted by App ID service (or, depending on configuration, directly to identity provider login page).